alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-03.md

 }
 ~~~

-The `LoadString` function converts the string resource text from UTF-16 to the process’ ANSI codepage, and copies it to the specified buffer; the `GetDlgItem` function obtains a handle to a child window (control) that’s identified by its parent window and its control identifier, namely `IDC_RULES_DISPLAY` which was specified in the dialog resource; and `SetWindowText` as mentioned just sends a `WM_SETTEXT` message to the specified window, namely to the `IDC_RULES_DISPLAY` control.
+The `LoadString` function converts the string resource text from UTF-16 encoding to the process’ ANSI codepage, and copies it to the specified buffer; the `GetDlgItem` function obtains a handle to a child window (control) that’s identified by its parent window and its control identifier, namely `IDC_RULES_DISPLAY` which was specified in the dialog resource; and `SetWindowText` as mentioned just sends a `WM_SETTEXT` message to the specified window, namely to the `IDC_RULES_DISPLAY` control.

 Since both `set_app_icon` and `set_rules_text` require a **handle** to the window (the `HWND` value that identifies the window), they can’t be called before the window is created.